zorian-f/nd013-c1-vision-solution/README.md

 ('segment-10107710434105775874_760_000_780_000_with_camera_labels_190.tfrecord', 10)
 ('segment-10107710434105775874_760_000_780_000_with_camera_labels_70.tfrecord', 5)
 ```
 As can bee seen by the first line of the output `[(1, 76.3081267096091, 17296), (2, 23.07861995941057, 5231), (4, 0.613253330980323, 139)]` there are only 0.61% of cyclists, 23.08% pedestrians and 76.30% Vehicles.
-The result of the analysis confirms the imbalance, which we already saw in the Classdistribution analysis.
-The rest of the output shows how many recordings of a cyclists are within one tfRecord-file, the last line for exmaple shows that there are 5 occurences of cyclist int `segment-10107710434105775874_760_000_780_000_with_camera_labels_70.tfrecord`.
+The result of the analysis confirms the imbalance, which we already saw in the Class distribution analysis.
+The rest of the output shows how many recordings of a cyclists are within one tfRecord file, the last line for exmaple shows that there are 5 occurences of cyclist int `segment-10107710434105775874_760_000_780_000_with_camera_labels_70.tfrecord`.
 #### Boundingbox Size
-The Pictures of the Dataset were heavily resized and distorted.
-Along the pictures, the Boundingboxes got resized as well and therefore Boxes which were small in the first got even smaller.
+The Images of the Dataset were heavily resized and distorted.
+Along the pictures, the Boundingboxes got resized as well and therefore Boxes which were small in the first place got even smaller.
 The get a good Impression of the Size distribution I created a Histogram which shows the distribution of Box sizes (squarepixels).
 The three Histograms are from the same data, only plotted with different ranges.

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/main/visualization/bbox_size_histo.png">